Hieromon/AutoConnect/mkdocs/advancedusage.md

 An autoReconnect option is available to *AutoConnect::begin* without SSID and pass passphrase.

+!!! caution "An autoReconnect will work if SSID detection succeeded"
+    An autoReconnect will not effect if the SSID which stored credential to be connected is a hidden access point.

 ### <i class="fa fa-caret-right"></i> Auto save Credential

 By default, AutoConnect saves the credentials of the established connection in EEPROM.
 You can disable it with the [**autoSave**](api.md#autosave) parameter specified by [**AutoConnectConfig**](api.md#autoconnectconfig).